Introductory activities

 Reflecting on awareness of the text’s wider cultural value

-Encourage students to reflect on the text’s cultural value, and consider if it should continue to be studied at school.
-What cultural value does it hold for Australian school students, and indeed members of society?
+Encourage students to reflect on the text’s cultural value, and whether it should still be studied at school.
+What cultural value does it hold for Australian school students, and indeed other members of Australian society?
 Is Jasper Jones rightly considered young adult literature?

-Jasper Jones is called an Australian ‘modern classic’ (Hunter and Bligh).
+Jasper Jones has previously been described as a ‘modern classic’.
 Have students interrogate and explain the meaning of this oxymoron.
-What does this mean for the text and do students think this claim justified?
+What does this mean for the text?
+Do students think this claim justified?

-Consider the representation of Indigenous issues and experiences in the novel.
-Cross reference this with a reflection from First Nations writer Ellen van Neerven, who reflected on ABC Education:
+Consider the representation of First Nations experiences in the novel.
+Compare this with a reflection from Mununjali Yugambeh and Dutch writer Ellen van Neerven in an ABC Education article:

 The books that touched me most from school were Holes by Louis Sachar, Hatchet by Gary Paulsen and To Kill A Mockingbird by Harper Lee.
 I would call all three classics and I learnt a lot from each of them, but what is most interesting is how To Kill a Mockingbird has been used as an essential text about racial injustice for Australian schools.
 Perhaps we could find more relevance in stories by our Indigenous writers.